noi-techpark/w2panalytics/README.md

 -static/js/jquery-multilang/lang.js for other pages

 ## Task of Sidebar
 Through the Sidebar presents in the graphic tab the users can select a tipology, a source and a station to display the static data of the detectors through a graph.
-The dynamic creation of the Sidebar is managed through the static/graph.js that work with the web2py applications for retrieve the data(Ajax call) and the selects has been customized through select.js library: https://select2.github.io/.
+The application use the select.js library (https://select2.github.io/) for generate the selects and the static/graph.js file for retrieve the data by the server(Ajax call).

 ## LPLOT
 The graph is managed through the static/lpolt.js file.